parlaynu/studio1767-idp/README.md

 There's quite a bit to do to get this to a production ready status, including the below:

+* Rigorous testing and validation
 * Clustering
+* Connection pooling
+* PKCE
 * Token renewal
 * Key rotation
 * Certificate revocation
-* Rigorous testing and validation